python/cpython/Doc/library/pathlib.rst

       >>> PurePath('setup.py')      # Running on a Unix machine
       PurePosixPath('setup.py')

-   Each element of *pathcomponents* can be either a string representing a path component, an object implementing the :class:`os.PathLike` interface which returns a string, or another path object::
+   Each element of *pathsegments* can be either a string representing a path segment, an object implementing the :class:`os.PathLike` interface which returns a string, or another path object::

       >>> PurePath('foo', 'some/path', 'bar')